ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 Do the task so many times that it becomes part of the muscle memory.
 Imagine
 this: when you speak something, you brain doesn't actively think about moving the tongue to produce sound.
-Similarly, when you walk, you don't actively think about moving your legs.. it just happens .. while your brain thinks about other things.
+Similarly, when you walk, you don't actively think about moving your legs, it just happens, while your brain thinks about other things.

 As software developers, there are certain operations that we shouldn't have to